-Turning, for guidance, to the draft RTS published by the EBA, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards" (c) same asset class and (d) relevant risk factors.
+Turning, for guidance, to the RTS adopted by the European Commission, in principle, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards", (c) "same asset class" and (d) "relevant risk factors".
+Consumer loans are though considered sufficiently homogeneous and do not need to meet also a specific homogeneity factor.

-Until the RTS is published and following the guiding principles of the EBA, we note that "similar underwriting standards" must means something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
-It cannot mean "exactly the same underwriting criteria" since this would make it impossible for any securitisation ever to have a "homogenous" pool.
+Following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
+It cannot mean "exactly the same underwriting criteria", since this would make it impossible for any securitisation ever to have a "homogenous" pool.

-In the Transaction, the mortgages were underwritten on a similar basis, they are being serviced by Aegon Hypotheken B.V.on the same platform, they are a single asset class - residential mortgages - and, based on the EBA's suggested approach, the mortgages are all originated in the same jurisdiction.
+In the Transaction, the mortgages were underwritten on a similar basis, they are being serviced by the Originator (Aegon Hypotheken B.V.).on the same platform, they are a single asset class - residential mortgages - and, the mortgages are all originated in the same jurisdiction.

-PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.
+PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants